smmcbride/rails-surrender/README.md

 # rails-surrender
-API JSON rendering platform for Rails
+An API JSON rendering platform for Rails